 Confidence vs. Cockiness — The Fine Line To Walk

-We are attracted to people who are sure of themselves.
+We are attracted to self-assured people.

 It’s the difference between confidence vs. cockiness.